PhonyLou/blog.qilin.lou/content/code/TDD-in-Scala-1.en.md

 Awesome!
 But wait, wait a moment.
 Something must be wrong, hard code doesn't make any sense, right?

 But how to reveal the problem?
-We need another test case from some different direction.
+We need another test case from a different direction.
 This kind of methodology called <b>Triangulation</b>.

 Let's add one assertion to our test code: `five.times(3) shouldEqual 15`.
 And it will reveal the reality to us, that is, hard code cannot help us deal with changing scenarios.